 In a structured interview of 816 men and women in northeast England (the Newcastle 85+ Study), researchers found that falls had significant psychosocial consequences.
 Those who sustained a fall “worried about falling” (42.0%), expressed “loss of confidence” (40.0%), and reported “going out less often” (25.9%).
 “Fear of falling” was reported by 42% of the study participants.
 Psychosocial consequences of falls were significantly more common in women, which suggests the need for gender-specific interventions in older adults (Collerton, 2012).

-Experiencing a fall often increases an older adult’s fear of falling, which of itself is correlated with future falls.
-Fear of falling leads older adults with and without a history of falling to limit activities, which eventually increases fall risk through functional decline, deterioration in perceived health status, and increased risk for admission to institutional care (Michael, 2010).
+Experiencing a fall often increases an older adult’s fear of falling, which of itself is associated with future falls.
+Fear of falling leads older adults with and without a history of falling to restrict activities, leading to a decline in physical function, deterioration in perceived health status, increased depression, and increased risk for admission to institutional care (Freiberger et al., 2022).

-A review of 33 studies that looked at fear of falling in community-dwelling older adults found that fear is widespread among those who have a history of falls as well as those who had not yet experienced a fall.
-The main risk factor for developing a fear of falling was a previous fall.
-Fear of falling increases with age and is more prevalent in women than men (Scheffer et al., 2008).
+Fear of falling in community-dwelling older adults can be widespread among those who have a history of falls as well as those who had not yet experienced a fall.
+The main risk factor for developing a fear of falling is a previous fall.
+Fear of falling increases with age and is more prevalent in women than men.

 Risk factors associated with a fear of falling included:

 - Impaired physical performance (Freiberger et al., 2022).